 7 types of electromagnetic radiation

-- Light The visible region of the spectrum is the one most familiar to us, because as a species we have adapted receptors (eyes) that are sensitive to the most intense electromagnetic radiation emitted by the Sun, the closest extraterrestrial source.
+- Light The visible region of the spectrum is the one most familiar to us because as a species we have adapted receptors (eyes) that are sensitive to the most intense electromagnetic radiation emitted by the Sun, the closest extraterrestrial source.
 The limits of the wavelength of the visible region are from about 400 nm (violet) to about 700 nm (red).
 Light is often emitted when the outer (or valence) electrons in atoms change their state of motion: for this reason.
-Such transitions in the state of electron are called optical transitions. the color of the light tells us some thing about the atoms or the object from which it was emitted.
+Such transitions in the state of electrons are called optical transitions. the color of the light tells us something about the atoms of the object from which it was emitted.
 The study of the light emitted from the Sun and from distant stars gives information about their composition.

 - Infrared. infrared radiation, which has wavelengths longer than the visible (from 0.7 μm to about 1 mm), is commonly emitted by atoms or molecules when they change their rotational or vibrational motion.
 Often this change occurs as a change in the internal energy of the emitting object and is observed as a change in the internal energy of the object that detects the radiation.
 In this case, infrared radiation is an important means of heat transfer and is sometimes called heat radiation.

 - The warmth you feel when you place your hand near a glowing light bulb is primarily a result of the infrared radiation emitted from the bulb and absorbed by your hand.
 All objects emit electromagnetic radiation ( called ” thermal radiation;” of the extended text) because of their temperature.
 Objects of temperatures in the range we normally encounter (say.
 3 K to 300 K )emit their most intense thermal radiation in the infrared region of the spectrum.
 Mapping the infrared radiation from space has given us information that supplements that obtained from the visible radiation.